silasfelinus/API_Filter/README.md

 "Wikipedia entry for Shadchan")

 Also Also: The above codepoem is not a functional example of my code.
 That would just be silly.
-I would never ask someone to "catch me(a_catch)", that's quite ambiguous.
+I can't see a good reason to expect someone to "catch me(a_catch)",  that's exceedingly vague.
 My goal is to make communication easier, not hidden under a candy cloud of falderall and fluff.
 (It is catchy, though).